gt-cs3220-23fall/cs3220-labs/lab7/README.md

-## Bonus: Systolic Array with RSIC-V and AXI4
+## Bonus: Systolic Array with RISC-V and AXI4

 Integrate the RISC-V design, axi4, and systolic array together.